DigitalGeographyLab/mobitwin-edgebundling/README.md

 The tool's inputs are two CSV files, one for point feature data and associated coordinates, and another for flows (edges) to be bundled.
 After bundling, the tool outputs a GeoPackage file.
 The script expects the data to be in WGS84 coordinate reference system.

 The scripts in this repo are repurposed versions of the original scripts written by Peterka (2023).
+The updates to the original code aim to make the code more usable for analytical purposes.

 See image below for an illustration of bundled flows across NUTS 2 regions in Europe.